-You need to be brave, not fearful of change.
+You need to be brave, and never be afraid of change.

 In life, change happens in a number of ways.
 Slowly and quickly, for better and for worse.

 Here’s a quick rundown of some of the major changes I have experienced:

 My family immigrated from Jamaica to Bloomfield, Connecticut when I was six years old.

 I buried a loved one, I went off to college, and then I trained to become a Lieutenant in the Air Force.
 Once commissioned into the airforce, I left Connecticut and moved to California, I lived in North Dakota for 2 years and moved again to Maryland for a new assignment.